 Here's the thing about ChatGPT: everyone uses it, but most people use it badly.
 It's a conversational AI, not a project management tool.
 The productivity gains come from how you integrate it into your workflow, not from the chat interface itself.

 That said, OpenAI has pushed hard to make ChatGPT a genuine productivity platform.
 The memory feature, custom GPTs, canvas mode for document editing, and deep research capabilities have collectively turned it into something more than a fancy autocomplete.
-Per OpenAI's announcements, ChatGPT had over 300 million weekly active users as of early 2025.
+ChatGPT had more than 900 million weekly active users as of February 2026, according to OpenAI figures reported by The Guardian.
 It's the gorilla in this space.

-I use ChatGPT Plus daily for three things: researching topics where I need a fast synthesis of multiple sources (our ChatGPT vs Perplexity for Research piece covers this in detail), writing first drafts of structured content, and debugging code snippets for our site.
-For the last use case, it's irreplaceable.
-Nothing else comes close for quick "why isn't this CSS behaving" moments.
+ChatGPT Plus tends to shine at three jobs in practice: researching topics that call for a fast synthesis of multiple sources (our ChatGPT vs Perplexity for Research piece covers this in detail), writing first drafts of structured content, and debugging code snippets.
+For that last use case it's close to irreplaceable — nothing else comes close for quick "why isn't this CSS behaving" moments.

 Where it falls short